-Our mobile services consist of GSM, 3G and 4G services.
+Our mobile services consist of GSM, 3G, 4G and 5G services.
 In recent years, we have focused on 4G services.
 Our 4G services adopt two major variants of 4G LTE technologies, being the Time Division LTE technology, or TD-LTE, and the Frequency-Division LTE technology, or LTE-FDD.
+We also commercially launched our 5G services in October 2019 and rolled out the brand "5Gn" to promote our 5G services.
+We share the 5G networks with China Telecom which operate at 3400-3500 MHz and 3500-3600 MHz frequency bands.
 Our mobile services primarily consist of mobile voice services and mobile non-voice services.
 Our mobile voice services enable our subscribers to make and receive phone calls, including local calls, domestic long-distance calls, international, Hong Kong, Macau and Taiwan long-distance calls, intra-provincial roaming, inter-provincial roaming and international roaming, with a mobile handset at any point within the coverage area of our mobile telecommunications networks.
-Our mobile non-voice services primarily include (i) mobile data services, (ii) mobile data and Internet application services, such as big data and Internet of things services, and (iii) other mobile services, for example, value-added services, including SMS, mobile reading, mobile music and "WO App Store", and other services.
+Our mobile non-voice services primarily include (i) mobile data services, (ii) mobile data and Internet application services, such as big data and Internet of things, or IoT, services, and (iii) other mobile services, for example, value-added services, including SMS, mobile reading, mobile music and "WO App Store", and other services.